-Moving data from spreadsheet to database: A "bad" tutorial- doesn't explain, you won't understand... but it may give you a "click this" answer, if that's all you want.
-Paves the way for....
+Moving data from spreadsheet to database: A "bad" tutorial- doesn't explain, you won't understand what you are doing... but it may give you a "click this" answer, if that's all you want.
+Paves the way for...

-Simple mailing list- creating mailing labels: Another "bad" tutorial- doesn't explain, you won't understand... but it may give you a "click this" answer, if that's all you want.
+Simple mailing list- creating mailing labels: Another "bad" tutorial- doesn't explain, you won't understand what you are doing... but it may give you a "click this" answer, if that's all you want.

-How to clone an Open Office database: Cloning your data tables, forms, queries, reports, and registering the clone.
+How to clone an Libre Office database: Cloning your data tables, forms, queries, reports, and registering the clone.